jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

 It is essential to understand the current state of affairs before any improvements can be made.
 Thus, some levels of measurements are necessary for starting to improve sustainability.
+In some cases measurements may be complemented by modeling.

 ### Motivation